supposedly/booksy/static/d+ds.md

       roles, described below.
    ----
    > Administrator:
-      The top-dog of the role hierarchy.
+      The top dog of the role hierarchy.
       These users are able to manage the location's info (name, picture, color scheme, etc) and to create roles with the ability to create other roles.
 They also have all the permissions given to lower roles, sans managing users' accounts (besides deletion).